Advance Arlington Board of Directors 2026-2027

 Jeanne is a native Arlingtonian and a 2009 retiree from the worlds of public relations, lobbying, marketing, communications, and strategic planning, primarily in the housing and mortgage finance arenas.
-She was the chair for Advance Arlington this past program year and for 2023-24, spearheading the change to Advance Arlington after 70+ years as the Arlington Committee of 100.
-She is active with the Arlington Community Foundation and Culpepper Garden, and has served as board chair for both nonprofits.
-Jeanne is co-founder of the 16-year-old Northern Virginia Womenade, which has raised over $100,000 for 35 nonprofits in the Northern Virginia area.
+She was the chair for Advance Arlington 2022-24, spearheading the change to Advance Arlington after 70+ years as the Arlington Committee of 100.
+She is active with the Arlington Community Foundation and Culpepper Garden, and served as board chair for both nonprofits.
+Jeanne is co-founder of the 18-year-old Northern Virginia Womenade, which has raised over $100,000 for 38 nonprofits in the Northern Virginia area.

 Monique “Moe” Bryant